admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * TreeViewItems / MLP / value displayed multi line
 * remove unnecessary XAML files from WPF legacy

+* V3.0 will have AssetInformation.TemplateId in order to ientify Submodels

 ## Findings / Open questions in spec

 * DataSpecification61360.Value is string (aas core) or ShortNameTypeIEC61360 (spec)?